spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Play with 2 clients connected.
   * Each connected client should display a log with "UTask_DelaySimulated::InitSimulatedTask".
   * There should not be logs saying "Error: Simulated task is simulating on the owning client".

+##### Server to server Take Damage RPC gym
+* Tests AActor::TakeDamage.
+* Contains a set of cubes placed in four quadrants of the level.
+AActor::TakeDamage RPCs are called on random cubes.
+If the cube is not authoritative on the server a cross server RPC will be called from AActor::TakeDamage.
+Upon recieving the RPC the cube will display the ShotDirection member of FPointDamageEvent.
+* To setup the gym, adjust the settings in "SpatialOS Settings -> Editor Settings -> Launch -> Launch configuration file options -> Server Workers" to include 4 servers in a 2x2 grid.
+  * Set both "Rectangle grid column count" and "Rectangle grid row count" to 2
+  * Set "Instances to launch in editor" to 4
+* Adjust the setting "SpatialOS Settings -> Debug -> Spatial Debugger Class Path" to `BP_VerboseSpatialDebugger`.
+* If it is working correctly, you will see "10 10 10" appear over the top of each cube intermitantly.
+This represents the HitLocation data being sent using a cross server RPC inside a PointDamageEvent object.

 -----
 2019-11-15: Page added with editorial review